2022 Minnesota State DOT Shipping Laws, Regulations, Rules, Limitations for Oversize and Heavy-haul Trucking Permits

 - Height: Over 13 feet and 6 inches require a permit.
 Up to 14 feet is easy, then at 15 feet and 6 inches, route restrictions start to apply.
 If over 15 feet and 6 inches you have the pleasure of paying for a route survey unless it’s an easy short run then you may wiggle out of it.

 NOTES: Farm equipment operating at less than 30 miles per hour may be exempt.
 Utility poles may be exempt.
-Heavy-haul loads have to deal with frost laws.
-Visibility from inclement weather can sideline you as well.

 Legal Travel Times for Oversize and Heavy-haul Loads in Minnesota

 Travel times and restrictions for heavy-haul and oversize loads:

 Travel times are primarily from 2 AM until 10 PM, except for holidays.
 Some areas have rush hour restrictions from 7:30 AM to 8:30 AM and 4:00 PM to 5:30 PM, so check your permit, as any applicable restrictions will be listed.
 Spring restrictions usually start late in February and end in May for heavy-haul loads.
 Night-time travel is simply defined as local times of sunrise and sunset.
 The state of Minnesota observes Central Standard Time.